1. How are the GYROTONIC® and GYROKINESIS® methods different from Pilates and Yoga?

 2. How many sessions should I take per week?

 This largely depends on the client’s needs, current ability and fitness level.
-As it may be a new, it will take at least 2-3 sessions to become familiar with the movements and sequences.
+As it may be a new, it will take at least a few sessions to become familiar with the movements and sequences.
 I often suggest at least 1-2 sessions per week so the client can begin to improve their alignment and confidence within the sequences.

 3. When will I begin to feel and see results?

 I’ve worked with clients who walk out of their first session taller, lighter, and more connected.
 However everyone is different and it may take up to 2-3 sessions to feel a difference and to connect with the work.
 Once you have, you will begin to immediately feel the benefits and see how differently you’ve become (i.e. overcoming poor habits).

 4. What are first few sessions like?

 In the first session, often the ‘Introductory’ session, we will learn how to use the equipment correctly and begin to learn sequences both on and off the machine.
 This also allows the trainer to unravel areas that need attention.